MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 1. Launch the sample app.
 2. Go to `Settings -> Toggle built-in error page enabled`
-3. Expected: Message Box that says `Built-in error page will be disabled for future navigation.`
+3. Expected: Message Box that says `Built-in error page will be disabled for after the next navigation.`
 4. Click `OK` inside the popup dialog
 5. Try navigate to <https://www.bingaaa.com/>
 6. Expected: blank page is shown